bhaveshlohana/HacktoberFest2020-Contributions/CONTRIBUTING.md

 4. ### Push it and Make a PR

-    Push it to your repository and Issue a PR(Pull Request) in main repository.
+    Push it to your repo(repository) and Issue a PR(Pull Request) in main repository.

     - [Push your first code](https://docs.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line)